Infant and toddler health (24)

 - Introduce utensils.
 Offer your baby a spoon to hold while you feed him or her with another spoon.
 As your baby's dexterity improves, encourage your baby to dip the spoon in food and bring it to his or her mouth.

 - Dish individual servings.
-Your baby may eat just a few spoonfuls of food at a time.
-If you feed your baby directly from a jar or container, bacteria and saliva from the spoon can quickly spoil any leftovers.
-Instead, place 1 tablespoon (15 milliliters) of food in a dish.
-The same goes for finger foods.
-If your baby finishes the first serving, offer another.
+Your baby might eat just a few spoonfuls of food at a time.
+If you feed your baby directly from a jar or container, saliva on the spoon can quickly spoil any leftovers.
+Instead, place servings in a dish.
+Opened jars of baby food can be safely refrigerated for up to three days.

 Enjoy your baby's sloppy tray, gooey hands and sticky face.
 You're building the foundation for a lifetime of healthy eating.Previous page